-Spain’s Legion goat parade will be banned due to animal abuse laws.
+Spain’s Legion goat parade may be banned due to animal abuse laws.
+Image - Wiki

 The Government of Spain is going to ban the Legion goat parade in the future due to animal abuse laws.
 The general director of Animal Rights, Sergio Garcia Torres (Podemos), has prepared a text that limits animals to participate in parades and processions.

 The Legion goat is a symbol of the history of Spain.
 However, the parade today, October 12, could be the last if the law of the Central Executive is finally approved in its current terms.
 Since its founding 101 years ago, the Legion has always had a mascot.